Multi-FR: A Multi-objective Optimization Framework for Multi-stakeholder Fairness-aware Recommendation: Introduction and Motivation

-To address the aforementioned problems, we treat the multi-stakeholder recommendation as a Multi-Objective Optimization (MOO) problem.
-The reason we adopt MOO is that manually setting the scaling factor for each objective may not make the solution achieve the Pareto efficient condition.
-Existing methods for Pareto optimization can be mainly divided into heuristic search and scalarization.
-Multi-objective evolutionary algorithms are popular choices in heuristic search, however, they only ensure the resulting solutions are not dominated by each other (but still can be dominated by Pareto efficient solutions)~\cite{DBLP:conf/ppsn/KimHMW04}.
-Thus they cannot guarantee Pareto efficiency.
-The scalarization method converts multiple objectives into a single objective with weighted summation and can achieve Pareto efficient solutions with proper scalarization~\cite{GHANEKANAFI20157483}.
-Moreover, Pareto efficient scalarization solutions can be generated by MOO.
+Apart from the limitation that no prior works have attempted to model both the consumer-sided and producer-sided fairness at a group level concurrently in a recommendation framework, another disadvantage is that prior approaches~\cite{MehrotraMBL018CounterTradeoff, suhr2019TwosidedShare} on fairness-aware recommendation generally require fine-tuning weights for multiple objectives in order to optimize the overall objective, which is tedious and cannot guarantee a satisfactory final solution.
+When involving multiple objectives, one optimal solution is that no objective can be further improved without impairing the others.
+This optimality is widely recognized and is referred to as the \textit{Pareto optimality}~\cite{Pareto_def}.
+Existing approaches for optimizing multiple objectives can be broadly classified into two categories: (\romannumeral1) heuristic search and (\romannumeral2) scalarization (weighted summation).
+While multi-objective evolutionary algorithms are frequently used in heuristic search, they ensure that the emerging solutions are not dominated by each other (but can still be dominated by Pareto optimal solutions)~\cite{DBLP:conf/ppsn/KimHMW04}.
+Thus they cannot guarantee Pareto optimality.
+The scalarization method converts multiple objectives into a single objective with weighted summation and can achieve Pareto optimal solutions with proper scalarization~\cite{GHANEKANAFI20157483}.
+However, existing approaches that manually adjust the scaling factors for each objective frequently fail to satisfy the necessary conditions for Pareto optimality.
+As a result, it is still a challenge for current methods in achieving Pareto optimality when optimizing multiple fairness objectives.

-As such, we propose a scalable and end-to-end framework, namely \textit{Multi-FR}, which allows to balance the weight of multiple consumer and producer fairness objectives in a two-sided marketplace without the tedious weighting parameter tuning.
-Along with this framework, we propose two fairness constraints on the consumer side according to gender and age attributes, as well as two fairness constraints on the producer side with respect to genres and popularities.
-The Bayesian Personalized Ranking (BPR) is utilized for our model training, and we apply the multi-gradient descent with the Frank-Wolf Solver \cite{Frank-Wolf, DBLP:conf/nips/SenerK18} for finding the Pareto optimal solution to balance multiple fairness objectives with a little drop of the recommendation quality.